theunixer/salient/readme.md

 ## Features

-- [ X ] - No unexpected crashes.
+- [x] - No unexpected crashes.
 Thoroughly predictable.
 Doesn't panic.
 No unsafe code.
-- [ X ] - Easy set up with the config file.
+- [x] - Easy set up with the config file.
-- [ X ] - No known vulnerabilities.
+- [x] - No known vulnerabilities.
 - [ ] - Cache code or get on the fly.
 - [ ] - Built in statistics.